Fellowship & Outreach

 People have not evolved; we have developed more sophisticated inventions, but the human heart is as fallen as ever, perhaps more.
 We murder infants in the womb, lie, cheat and steal to get our way, and decapitate people if they won't agree with us.
 The worst murderers in history are in the modern world: Mao, Hitler, Stalin, Pol Pot.
 The way of Christ is to give our lives to Him in relationship, and for Him in turn to bless us as we walk with Him.

 We are not animals.
 God created man in His image not so much physically but spiritually, by giving people choice, the ability to create, learn, feel, think, communicate precisely, love, hate, and so forth.
 We have bodies, minds, souls and spirits, and these are meant for fellowship eternally with the Lord.
-Go to the page below to see how to be saved and begin pursuing a personal relationship with Christ: eternitynowmedia.com/know-christ.html
+See how to be saved and begin pursuing a personal relationship with Christ.

 Q1: Save your breath.
 The minute you quote the Bible to try and make some sort of divine claim you lose.
 Feel free to join the rest of us in the 21st century whenever you’re ready.